sirishkumar/aws-bootcamp-cruddur/journal/week0.md

 ### Architechture diagram

+- [x] Went through AWS Well-Architected Framework
 - [x] Created a diagram for the architecture as shown below

 ![Cruddur Architecture](./static/cruddur-architecture.png)

 [Link](https://lucid.app/documents/view/6378ecba-2ceb-42df-bd2d-9aa402984714) to diagram in Lucid chart

+### Service limits

+- In AWS, service limits refer to the maximum amount of resources that you can use within a particular AWS service.
+- These limits can be seen in the AWS console under the service limits section.
+- Lifting service limit may have impact on the billing in case of mistakes.
+So, I have not lifted any service limit.

 ## Notes